Korean War Legacy Project

 Embed:

-John Jefferies shares memories of an encounter with a drunk American sergeant.
-He recalls happening upon a drunk American sergeant who was firing at children running in a village.
+John Jefferies shares his memories of an encounter with a drunk American sergeant.
+He recalls coming across the sergeant, who was firing at children running through a village.
 He shares that when he confronted the sergeant, the gun was turned on him.
 He recalls running to seek the help of several South Korean soldiers, but upon his return with aid, the sergeant had fled.
-He adds that he luckily found no children wounded.
+He adds that he luckily found no wounded children.

 Share YouTube: